Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

-*\*If Secure TCP is used for the Syslog/CEF Protocol, and there are one or more Client Certificate Thumbprints entered, Secret Server will check the Local Computer’s Web Hosting and Personal certificate store and use the first one it finds (See section 11.2.3 for Configuring Client Certificates).*
+*\*If Secure TCP is used for the Syslog/CEF Protocol, and there are one or more Client Certificate Thumbprints entered, Secret Server will check the Local Computer's Web Hosting and Personal certificate store and use the first one it finds (See section 11.2.3 for Configuring Client Certificates).*

 *\*To add Client Certificate Thumbprints, you can copy and paste a list in bulk